external-mirrors/phoenix/README.md

 * wayland (`wayland-client`, `wayland-egl`) - for nested mode under Wayland, when building Phoenix with `-Dbackends=wayland` (not currently supported)
 * drm (`libdrm`, `gbm`) - for running Phoenix as a standalone X11 server, when building Phoenix with `-Dbackends=drm` (not currently supported)
 * OpenGL (`libglvnd` which provides both `gl` and `egl`)

+## FAQ
+### Why write an X server? isn't it easier to write a Wayland compositor?
+Despite popular belief, writing a simple X server that works in practice for a wide range of applications is easier to do than it is to write a Wayland compositor (+ related software).\
+Not many people have attempted to write an X server from scratch or have proper understanding of the protocol, but if you do you can see that it's quite simple.